ultral/ultral.github.io/it/ansible-testing-en.md

 ![Ansible refactoring](assets/at_yac_shaving_1.png?raw=true "Ansible refactoring")

-It was a bad idea to test all roles from the very beginning.
-Because it was an immense change.
+It was a bad idea to test all roles from the very beginning, because it was an immense change.
 We wanted to change the project little by little and avoid problems.
 So, we arranged the S.M.A.R.T. goal lint all roles.
 We were enabling linting roles/playbooks one by one.
 It was yak shaving: we were slowly improving the project and creating the culture.

 ![Ansible refactoring](assets/at_yac_shaving_2.png?raw=true "Ansible refactoring")

 *It is not really important how to shave the yak.
 It might be stickers on the wardrobe, tasks in the Jira or spreadsheet in the google docs.
-The main idea you should track current status & understand how it is going.
+The main idea is to track current status & understand how it is going.
 You should not burn out during refactoring, because it is a long boring journey.*

 *Refactoring is easy as pie:*